Music at Nativity

 Stained Glass

 While Nativity is not an old church, we do have stained glass.
-Bob Renfrew, a now- deceased spouse of a Nativity parishioner and an expert in the art of stained glass, created the Nativity logo that hangs over the door to the Narthex.
+Bob Renfrew, the now- deceased spouse of a Nativity parishioner and an expert in the art of stained glass, created the Nativity logo that hangs over the door to the Narthex.

 Processional Banners

 A banner appropriate to the season is carried in the processional.
-All of the current banners were created by parishioner Evelyn Judson.
+All of the current banners were created by former parishioner Evelyn Judson.

 During the pandemic 2020, Evelyn Judson created new liturgical vestments and altar accessories for Church of the Nativity.